balert/Sony-STR-DN840-Remote-Python/README.md

 # Sony-STR-DN840-Remote-Python
-Control your STR-DN840 receiver via the network interface.
+Control your STR-DN840 or STR-DN1040 receiver via the network interface.